JakeRoyRandall/hold-please/README.md

 Standalone tests: `python3 -m unittest -v`.
 Git author dates are deliberately assigned for contribution-calendar artwork; committer timestamps record actual September2026 creation.

 `--swing S` redistributes each consecutive pair by moving up to `S` times the shorter duration from the second item to the first (`0..0.75`).
 Pair totals and total audio frames remain constant, rests participate like notes, and an odd final item is unchanged.
 The default without `--swing` produces the original bytes.

+Use `--fade-in SECONDS` and `--fade-out SECONDS` for global linear volume ramps.
+Both durations must be finite, nonnegative, and no longer than the generated audio.
+Overlapping fades use the lower gain; stereo channels share the same ramp.
+Defaults preserve the original PCM bytes and frame count.